Parham, Uttar Pradesh

 Parham is a village in Jasrana Tehsil, Firozabad District, Uttar Pradesh, India.
 As of the year 2011, it has a population of 19,642.

 Geography

 Parham is located at the south of Arind River, approximately 32 kilometres northeast of the district capital Firozabad, and 9 kilometres north of the subdistrict capital Jasrana.
 Shikohabad Road passes through the east of the town.
 The average elevation of the village is at 166 metres above the sea level.

 Climate

 Parham has a Humid Subtropical Climate (Cwa).
-It receives the most amount of rainfall in July, with on average 256 mm of precipitation; and the least rainfall in November, with 6 mm of precipitation.
+It receives the most rainfall in July, with on average 256 mm of precipitation; and the least rainfall in November, with 6 mm of precipitation.